-- Despite the constraints, the Trust was able to eliminate the underlying deficit of £0.500m during 2022-23 which was brought forward from the previous year through the application of discretionary uplift funding restoring the Trust to a core financially recurrent balanced position. - The Trust is planning to bring forward an underlying surplus of £0.684m which relates to the 2022/23 discretionary uplift funding that was held due to uncertainty of WG funding support for increase in energy prices and cover income shortfall risk against Covid capacity cost investment. - The non-recurrent component of the energy cost in 2022/23 will result in an underlying surplus being carried forward which will act as contingency for further anticipated volatility in energy prices. - The balance of the underlying surplus is forecast to reduce year-on-year as cost pressures increase over the 3-year planning period.
+- Despite the constraints, the Trust was able to eliminate the underlying deficit of £0.500m during 2022-23 which was brought forward from the previous year through the application of discretionary uplift funding restoring the Trust to a core financially recurrent balanced position. - The Trust is planning to bring forward an underlying surplus of £0.684m which relates to the 2022/23 discretionary uplift funding that was held due to uncertainty of WG funding support for the increase in energy prices and cover the possible LTA income shortfall risk against the Covid capacity cost investment. - The non-recurrent component of the energy cost in 2022-23 will result in an underlying surplus being carried forward into 2023-24 which will act as contingency for further anticipated volatility in energy prices. - The balance of the underlying surplus is forecast to reduce year-on-year as cost pressures increase over the 3-year planning period.